ja-guzzle/docs/docs/how_to_guides/Processing/Processing.md

 | 4  | Alidia Duiguid     | Female | 1987-11-08 | 87962  | Y                 | {{current_timestamp}} | {{current_timestamp}} | default | sg       |
 | 5  | Lindon Corradini   | Male   | 1998-07-20 | 90729  | Y                 | {{current_timestamp}} | {{current_timestamp}} | default | sg       |
 ```
-- Record with id 1 is not present source so guzzle is not considering that id in the result and mark it as inactive(Record is not present).
+- Record with id 1 is not present source so Guzzle is not considering that id in the result and mark it as inactive(Record is not present).

 ### Example 2
 Configurations